Help for Behaviour Problems (aggression, tantrums)

 Reflecting on the way we were parented.
 Understanding how we were parented ourselves, and how this has influenced our own parenting style, can be helpful.
 It is also helpful to explore the beliefs that parents have about their children, and how these beliefs affect how they manage their child’s behaviour.
 For example, a parent is likely to manage their child’s refusal to do homework differently if they are thinking “he’s so lazy and is deliberately pushing my buttons” as opposed to “he’s finding this work hard and is anxious about making mistakes”.

-If you would like to find out more about our treatment for child behaviour problems or parenting skills, or to book an appointment with one of our child clinical psychologists who provides treatment for these issues, please email or call the clinic on 02 9438 2511.
+If you would like to find out more about our treatment for child behaviour problems or parenting skills, or to book an appointment with one of our child clinical psychologists who provides treatment for these issues, please make an enquiry or call the clinic on 02 9438 2511.

 TELEHEALTH